 As the medical assisting career becomes more prevalent, other opportunities will open.

-Is Medical Assistant the Same as a CNA?
+Is Medical Assistant the Same as a NA?

-The medical assistant and CNA careers are quite different.
-CNAs work directly with nurses, assisting them with long-term care patients to prepare them for medical exams and procedures or taking and charting vitals.
-A CNA’s work is hands-on with the patient.
+The Medical Assistant and NA careers are quite different.
+NAs work directly with nurses, assisting them with long-term care patients to prepare them for medical exams and procedures or taking and charting vitals.
+A NA’s work is hands-on with the patient.

 Is Becoming a Medical Assistant Worth It?